Oxalis vulcanicola 'Plum Crazy'

 -

-Light: loves bright light; the more light it receives (even a little gentle sun), the more vibrant the pink and purple colors will be; in shade, the leaves tend to become greener
+Light: loves strong light; the more light it receives (even a little gentle sun), the more vibrant the pink and purple colors will be; in shade, the leaves tend to become greener

 -

-Watering: moderate; allow the top layer of soil to dry out between waterings; it is quite thirsty during the growing period but does not tolerate excess water at the roots
+Watering: moderate; let the surface layer of soil dry out between waterings; it is quite thirsty during the growing period but does not tolerate excess water at the roots

 -

-Temperature: prefers moderate temperatures (15-25°C); does not tolerate frost, so it must be kept indoors during winter
+Temperature: prefers moderate temperatures (15-25°C); does not withstand frost, so it must be kept indoors during winter

 -